Use File Tools to back up data files

 4. Place your cursor at the end of the path and enter a backslash.

-5. Click Append to select a pattern or enter the pattern and enter the file information before or after the append characters.
+5. Click Append to select a pattern and enter the file information before or after the append characters.

 • You can use the RecursiveMatch Any, and Match Character pattern options separately or in combinations.